 Teachers should remain in the classroom during the program.
 They are encouraged to join students in their explorations and science activities.

-During the third visit, students will write eBooks in pairs.
+During the third visit, students will write photo books in pairs.
 Thorne Instructors will ask for teacher assistance in creating these writing pairs based on individual writing levels.
 You know your students best!